What Humans Can Actually Eat | Part II

 Early Neolithic skeletons show increased dental wear from grinding grains, more caries from higher carbohydrate intake, and the first signs of deficiency diseases.
 Average height decreases.
 The same pattern appears later in ancient Egypt, where reliance on emmer wheat and barley led to widespread tooth decay and chronic infection, clear evidence of how agriculture’s gains came with biological costs.

-This doesn’t mean agriculture was purely negative, quite the contrary.
-It allowed population growth and civilization.
+Agriculture allowed population growth and civilization.
 But it represents a nutritional trade-off.

 Modern hunter-gatherers provide living evidence.
 The Hadza of Tanzania show cardiovascular markers superior to industrial populations.
 The Inuit, consuming 70–80% calories from fat, primarily from seal blubber and fatty fish, historically showed low rates of heart disease and diabetes until Western diets arrived.